influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/examples/using_alert_topics.md

 cpu:cpu=cpu3,host=localhost      OK       cpu:cpu=cpu3,host=localhost is OK      23 Jan 17 14:04 MST
 ```

-We are done, future alerts triggered by the `cpu_alert` task will be send to Slack.
+We are done, future alerts triggered by the `cpu_alert` task will be send to Slack via the `cpu` topic.

 ## Conclusion

 While it is simple to define alert handlers directly in the TICkscript it can become burdensome once you have many tasks.
 Using topics decouples the definition of the alert from the handling of the alert.
-Now to changing the slack channel is a single API call to update the slack handler and no TICKscripts have to change.
+Now to change the slack channel is a single API call to update the slack handler and no TICKscripts have to change.

 ## Going further